The best way to protect yourself from COVID-19 is to avoid being exposed to the virus. This means:

 Location – Outside is better

-Gatherings that occur outdoors are significantly safer than indoor gatherings.
-All gatherings must be held outside in the Purple Tier, and indoor gatherings are strongly discouraged in Red, Orange, and Yellow Tiers.
-If gathering indoors, increase fresh air circulation by opening windows or doors, as much as possible, especially in the rooms where people are gathering.
+Gatherings that occur outdoors are much safer than indoor gatherings.
+All gatherings must be held outside in the Purple Tier.
+Indoor gatherings are strongly discouraged in Red, Orange, and Yellow Tiers.
+If gathering indoors, increase fresh air circulation by opening windows or doors.
+This is most important in the rooms where people are gathering.
 When indoors, it’s safer for household pods to eat together.

 Don’t attend or host if you feel sick